saraheconnell/saraheconnell.github.io/_posts/2024-02-11-categorization.md

 And here is 2023:
 ![2023 beeswarm]({{ site.baseurl }}/images/2023-beeswarm.png)

 These really make the peaks in animal activity during late spring and summer very visible.
-They also show some of the places where I spotted large numbers of animals at once, especially in 2022, where you can see those large seal colonies in August, and then a lot of ibises I saw along the Nile in November.
+They also show some of the places where I spotted large numbers of animals at once, especially in 2022, where you can see those large seal colonies in August, and then a lot of egrets I saw along the Nile in November.
 In both years, you can see large numbers of turtles in April and May.
 2023 also had some really outrageous numbers of rabbits I saw in a few walks in the later summer.

 I enjoyed making these charts, but what I learned most from them was that, if I was going to get at that goal of comparing data from one year to another, I would need a different approach.
-The ibises I saw on the Nile are the most obvious symptom of this issue—in fall of 2022, I was lucky enough to travel with my husband's family to Egypt, and I saw So Many Ibises.
-This was exciting, of course, but produced some misleading results in the data, especially since I barely left New England in 2023.
+The egrets I saw on the Nile are the most obvious symptom of this issue—in fall of 2022, I was lucky enough to travel with my husband's family to Egypt, and I saw So Many Egrets.
+This was exciting, of course, but produced some misleading results in the data, espiecially since I barely left New England in 2023.
 I'll get to how I chose to handle this question in the next post, though, since this one is already more than long enough!